Cantera/cantera-website/pages/compiling/installation-reqs.rst

     * It is not necessary to compile the Boost libraries since Cantera only uses the headers from Boost

-* In addition to the general software, building the Python 2 module also requires
+* In addition to the general software, building the Python module also requires

   * Pip

-    * Pip should be distributed with Python version 2.7.9 and higher.
-      If you are using an older version of Python, see `these instructions to install pip <http://stackoverflow.com/a/12476379>`_

     * Most packages will be downloaded as Wheel (``*.whl``) files.
 To install these files, type::